What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Introduction

-To investigate the more complicated issues of the task, we compare existing VidVRD approaches in~\figref{fig:comparison}.
-They are divided into two approaches: (a) segment-based and (b) window-based.
+To investigate the more complicated issues of the task, we compare typical VidVRD approaches in~\figref{fig:comparison}.
+They can be divided into two categories: (a) segment-based and (b) window-based approach.
 Segment-based approaches~\cite{shang2017video,di2019multiple,tsai2019video,qian2019video,sun2019video,su2020video} first split a video into several segments -- typically a segment contains 30 frames, and then predict relations at the segment-level.
 If the neighboring segments share the same relation triplets, they are merged into a single relation with an extended range.
 This approach predicts segment-wise relations with only corresponding 30 frames, assuming that the basic relations can always be found in a short duration and can indirectly build the video-level predictions via the association method.
 However, we argue that 30 frames are not enough to model long-term interactions such as `\texttt{dog-past-person}'.
 Because the relation `\texttt{past}' can only be inferred based on the overall process by which a dog is behind a person and overtakes a person, continuous monitoring of interactions between objects is required during successive events.
-More recently, in order to leverage the temporal globality, a window-based approach~\cite{liu2020beyond} has been proposed.
-It adopts a sliding window scheme over the whole object trajectories and obtains all possible sizes of object tracklets.
-With the object tracklets of various lengths, it can predict both short-term and long-term interactions.
+More recently, a window-based approaches~\cite{liu2020beyond,shang2021video,gao2021video} have been proposed in order to incorporate longer temporal contexts of video.
+They adopt a sliding window scheme over the whole object trajectories and obtains all possible sizes of object tracklets.
+With the object tracklets of various lengths, they can predict both short-term and long-term interactions.
 However, we see that this is hardly scalable for extremely long videos such as movies because it requires an exhaustive search to sample all combinations of size-varying tracklet pairs to cover various durations of relations, resulting in a cubic complexity.